-b.
+a.
 Expedited Arbitration

-- i) All presentations are to be short and concise and are to include a comprehensive opening statement.
-The Parties agree to make limited use of authorities during their presentations. - ii) Prior to rendering a decision, the arbitrator may assist the Parties in mediating a resolution to the grievance.
-If this occurs, the cost will be borne in accordance with Section 105 of the Labour Relations Code. - iii) Where mediation fails, or is not appropriate, a decision shall be rendered as contemplated herein. - iv) The decision of the arbitrator is to be mailed to the Parties within ten (10) working days of the hearing.
-The decision shall include a brief written explanation of the basis for the conclusion. - v) All decisions of the arbitrator are to be limited in application to that particular dispute and are without prejudice.
-These decisions shall have no precedential value and shall not be referred to by either Party in any subsequent proceeding. - vi) All settlement of proposed expedited arbitration cases made prior to the hearing shall be without prejudice and shall not be referred to by either Party in any subsequent proceeding. - vii) The parties shall equally share the costs of the fees and expenses of the expedited arbitrator. - viii) The expedited arbitrators who shall act as sole arbitrators shall be either or . - ix) It is understood that the Parties shall not appeal a decision of an expedited arbitrator.
-A decision of an expedited arbitrator is final and binding on the Parties.
+- i.
+All presentations are to be short and concise and are to include a comprehensive opening statement.
+The Parties agree to make limited use of authorities during their presentation. - ii.
+Prior to rendering a decision, the arbitrator may assist the Parties in mediating a resolution to the grievance.
+If this occurs, the cost will be borne in accordance with Section 105 of the Labour Relations Code. - iii.
+Where mediation fails, or is not appropriate, a decision shall be rendered as contemplated herein. - iv.
+The decision of the arbitrator is to be mailed to the Parties within ten (10) working days of the hearing.
+The decision shall include a brief written explanation of the basis for the conclusion. - v.
+All decisions of the arbitrator are to be limited in application to that particular dispute and are without prejudice.
+These decisions shall have no precedential value and shall not be referred to by either Party in any subsequent proceeding. - vi.
+All settlement of proposed expedited arbitration cases made prior to the hearing shall be without prejudice and shall not be referred to by either Party in any subsequent proceedings. - vii.
+The Parties shall equally share the costs of the fees and expenses of the expedited arbitrator. - viii.
+The expedited arbitrators who shall act as sole arbitrators, will be by mutual agreement of the Parties. - ix.
+It is understood that the Parties shall not appeal a decision of an expedited arbitrator.
+A decision of an expedited arbitrator is final and binding on the Parties. - x.
+The expedited arbitrator will ensure a fair hearing and ensure that all necessary parts and considerations are brought forward by the representatives of the Parties. - xi.
+If the expedited arbitrator or the Parties mutually conclude at the hearing that the issues indicate a complexity or significance not previously apparent so as to require further consideration by the Parties, the case shall be referred back to the Parties for reconsideration and the regular arbitration process. - xii.
+The expedited arbitrator shall have the same powers and authority as an Arbitration Board established under Section (f) of this Article.